Young Earth Creationism has been criticized for lacking a solid scientific basis. It also should be criticized for lacking a solid Biblical basis.

 Ussher didn't know about the cousin bride's naming prerogative which meant that the cousin bride's father and her first born son had the same name.
 This explains the recurrance of names skipping a generation.
 There are two named Enoch; two named Lamech; two named Joktan, and two named Sheba.
 There are also two named Esau, as shown below.

 Here we see that Esau the Elder married Adah.
 Esau the Younger married Oholibamah, a prefigurement of the Virgin Mary.

 Seir is identified as a Horite in Genesis 36.
 The names Esau, Dishon, Uz, Lot/Lotan and Timna are Horite names.
 The name "Adah" can be traced back to Lamech the Elder.
 One of his wives was named Adah (Gen. 4:23).

-Related reading: Genesis on the Ancient Kingdom Builders; Cain as Ruler; Lamech's Story and Horite Kingship; Bishop Ussher Goofed; DNA Research Confirms Kushite Migrations; A Scientific Timeline of Genesis; Calculating the Dates of the Patriarchs; The Genesis King Lists; Two Named Esau; Abraham and Job, Horite Rulers; The Cousin Bride's Naming Prerogative; Why Fundamentalists Look Stupid; Objections to the Fundamentalist Reading of Genesis
+Related reading: Facebook Conversation on Creationism; Evidence of an Old Earth; Smoking Gun Evidence of an Ancient Earth; Genesis on the Ancient Kingdom Builders; Cain as Ruler; Lamech's Story and Horite Kingship; Bishop Ussher Goofed; DNA Research Confirms Kushite Migrations; Biblical Anthropology...the Science, not speculative theology; Calculating the Dates of the Patriarchs; The Genesis King Lists; Two Named Esau; Abraham and Job, Horite Rulers; The Cousin Bride's Naming Prerogative; Objections to the Fundamentalist Reading of Genesis